Background pattern

 Stop taking Rabeprazol TecniGen and see your doctor immediately if you notice any of the following side effects - you may need urgent medical treatment:

-• Allergic reactions - symptoms may include: sudden swelling of your face, difficulty breathing or low blood pressure that can cause dizziness or fainting.
+• Allergic reactions - the signs may include: sudden swelling of your face, difficulty breathing or low blood pressure that can cause fainting or collapse.

 • Frequent infections, such as sore throat or high temperature (fever), or ulcers in your mouth or throat.